.Net core set up

 Xperience by Kentico is now firmly on an accelerated product development trajectory with further exciting refreshes in the coming months in readiness for its future debut and an ongoing feature roadmap.

 Powerful next generation DXP

 It’s not often that you get a chance to feel directly involved in the shaping and redevelopment of a tool that forms such a huge part of your technology stack, used day in and day out by your clients.
-This is a great opportunity for not only Xperience by Kentico to grow and evolve, but for us to offer a powerful new generation of secure, future proofed DXP, and deliver truly performant solutions to meet the evolving digital maturity of our clients.
+This is a great opportunity for not only Xperience by Kentico to grow and evolve, but for us to offer a powerful new generation of secure, future proofed content management to deliver truly performant solutions that meets the evolving digital maturity of our clients.

-An exciting fully-fledged new SaaS DXP and journey lies ahead!
+An exciting fully-fledged new SaaS DXP journey lies ahead!